manikanta2027/campus-connect/README.md

 ## Features

-- **User Authentication**: Secure registration and login with OTP verification
+- **User Authentication**: Secure registration and login email and password
 - **Social Feed**: Share posts with multimedia support and community engagement
 - **Mentorship System**: Connect students with mentors for guidance and knowledge sharing
 - **Real-time Messaging**: Direct messaging with real-time chat capabilities